 South Bethany Beach

 Lewes, Delaware was first settled by the Dutch in 1631 and offers a wealth of historic, nautical and recreational activities that reflect on its location at the intersection of the Delaware Bay and Atlantic Ocean.
-Bay and ocean beaches in and near Lewes, Delaware provide swimming, fishing, boating and a host of other watersports.
+Bay and ocean beaches in and near Lewes, Delaware provide swimming, fishing, boating and a host of other water sports.
 Beaches, nature trails, bird sanctuaries and the Seaside Nature Center can all be found at Cape Henlopen State Park just outside of Lewes.
 And the Cape May-Lewes Ferry is an unforgettable way to cross the bay from Lewes to New Jersey.
+Head to our Best Hotels Near Lewes Beach Delaware guide start planning your vacation.

 Situated between the popular resort towns of Bethany Beach to the north and Fenwick Island and Ocean City to the south, Fenwick Island State Park is a relaxing escape from the summer crowds.
 This three-mile stretch of barrier island is a playground of sand, surf, and sun along Delaware's Atlantic coast.